-Pfiedler Enterprises’ mission is to provide continuing medical education to healthcare professionals.
+Pfiedler Education’ mission is to provide continuing medical education to healthcare professionals.
 They believe the healthcare professional has a need for quality education with the potential to increase knowledge and when applied, to improve patient care.
 Pfiedler supports life-long learning and believes the ultimate aim of continuing education is to convey best ideas and techniques, knowing that change is constant and new knowledge governs the educational needs of healthcare professionals.
 Quality is the prevailing theme of their products and services.

 The Centers for Medicare and Medicaid Services’ Electronic Health Record (EHR) Incentive Program stage two rules allow only the following groups to perform Computerized Provider Order Entry (CPOE) for medication, laboratory, and radiology orders:

 “Any licensed healthcare professionals and credentialed medical assistants can enter orders into the medical record for purposes of including the order in the numerator for the objective of CPOE if they can originate the order per state, local, and professional guidelines.
 Credentialing for a medical assistant must come from an organization other than the organization employing the medical assistant.”*